WrestleMania 43

-WrestleMania 43, also promoted as WrestleMania Riyadh, is an upcoming 2027 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It will be the 43rd annual WrestleMania and will take place as a two-night event in 2027 in Riyadh, Saudi Arabia as part of Riyadh Season, and will be held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+WrestleMania 43, also promoted as WrestleMania Riyadh (ريسلمانيا الرياض) and informally referred to as SaudiMania, is an upcoming 2027 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
+It will be the 43rd annual WrestleMania and is planned to take place as a two-night event in April 2027 in Riyadh, Saudi Arabia as part of the 2026–2027 Riyadh Season, held for wrestlers from the Raw and SmackDown brand divisions.

-It will be the first WrestleMania held outside of North America, the third outside the United States after WrestleMania VI and WrestleMania X8 in 1990 and 2002 respectively, the first WrestleMania WWE will hold in Saudi Arabia as part of its 10-year partnership in support of Saudi Vision 2030, and the second of WWE's "Big Five" events to take place in the country after the 2026 Royal Rumble.
-WWE had originally intended for WrestleMania 44 to be held in Saudi Arabia, however, the country insisted for WrestleMania 43 as it will coincide with the 300th anniversary of the founding of the First Saudi state.
+WrestleMania 43 was originally planned to be held at the New Nissan Stadium in Nashville, Tennessee, with WWE instead wanting to hold WrestleMania 44 in Saudi Arabia, but the country pushed to host WrestleMania 43 to coincide with the 300th anniversary of the founding of the First Saudi state.
+It will be the first WrestleMania held outside of North America; the third outside the United States after WrestleMania VI and WrestleMania X8 in 1990 and 2002, respectively, both of which were held in Canada; the 17th event WWE will hold in Saudi Arabia as part of its 10-year partnership in support of Saudi Vision 2030; and the second of WWE's "Big Five" events to take place in the country, after the 2026 Royal Rumble.

 Production

 Background

-For the first time, WrestleMania will be held outside of North America, as WrestleMania 43 will be held in Riyadh, Saudi Arabia.
+Due to WrestleMania taking place in Riyadh, this makes it the first to take place outside of North America.

 WrestleMania is the American promotion WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
-It was the company's first PPV produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
+It was the company's first PPV produced and was also WWE's first major event available via livestreaming when the company launched its former standalone service, the WWE Network, in February 2014.
 It is the longest-running event in WWE history and is held annually between mid-March to mid-April, featuring wrestlers from WWE's Raw and SmackDown brand divisions.
 Along with Royal Rumble, SummerSlam, Survivor Series, and Money in the Bank, it is one of the company's five biggest annual events, referred to as the "Big Five".
-WrestleMania was ranked the sixth-most valuable sports brand in the world by Forbes, and has been described as "the Super Bowl of sports entertainment."
+WrestleMania was ranked the sixth-most valuable sports brand in the world by Forbes in 2019, and has been described as "the Super Bowl of sports entertainment".